Cameo lets the sort-of famous call out your name

 Depending on the celebrity, you might get more or less ad-libbing.

-The product is unvarnished, which might be part of the appeal -- people laying in their beds, walking around their yards or down the street, sitting on their couches, in their cars.
+The product is unvarnished, which might be part of the appeal -- people lying in their beds, walking around their yards or down the street, sitting on their couches, in their cars.

 And Galanis knows that the point of Cameo isn't really to land A-listers (though it's hard to imagine the company being upset if that happened).